-Q: A quote from one of Claire’s favorite books reads “Detectives aren’t made, they’re born; a detective only needs to somehow be shown his true nature.”
+Q: A quote from one of Claire’s favorite books reads “detectives aren’t made, they’re born; a detective only needs to somehow be shown his true nature.”
 In The Infinite Blacktop, you go back to Claire’s childhood, her troubled home life, and the detective stories that brought her and her friends together.
 With this backstory in mind, what do you believe: are detectives born or made?

 Q: A young Claire is distraught when the NYPD finds a dead child in the Gowanas Canal.
 When little effort goes into solving her murder, Claire spirals out of control.
 What made this case particularly impactful for her?

-Sara Gran: The case is impactful to Claire because she sees herself in this girl who’s been murdered—this girl whom no one has missed, no one has cared about, and no one will avenge.
+A: The case is impactful to Claire because she sees herself in this girl who’s been murdered—this girl whom no one has missed, no one has cared about, and no one will avenge.

 Q: Throughout the book, Claire seems to be unwanted wherever she goes.
 Do you think this detachment makes her a better detective?

 A: The world of the Claire DeWitt books is just a little to the left of reality—it’s not an alternate universe, but it’s slightly out of register with the mundane world.
 One facet of this world is that detectives are more prominent than they are in our real, more boring world, and people have a love/hate relationship with them.
 I think there’s a kernel of reality in that, in that people have a love/hate relationship with the truth that detectives represent.
 We like it when it makes us look good; we like it less when it gets uncomfortable.
 So I think I would reverse your hypothesis: Claire is forced to detach from people because, as someone committed to the truth, she makes people deeply uncomfortable.